amirelemam/sample-bank-webapp/README.md

 - Generate diagram
 `$ python architecure-diagram.py`

-The file will be saved to the current working directory.
+The file will be saved on the current working directory.

 ## License